operator-framework/operator-sdk/website/content/en/docs/scorecard-alpha/_index.md

 ### JSON format

-Here is an example of the JSON format produced by a scorecard test:
+See an example of the JSON format produced by a scorecard test:

 ```json
 {